 McMasters denies it's a violation of the charter, and he said he intends to sign the resolution once the check is received.

 "It slows down the paperwork when I don't sign it, and it really just means I'm calling attention that there's an issue," McMasters said.
 "I want to make sure they're giving us a good check before committing money to building the project there.
-I don't want to put another $100,000 of the city's money into it."
+I don't want to put another

 City officials have said construction will not begin until the city has received the donation.

 "Typically, we wouldn't act until it is authenticated," Rodgers said.
 "No one's going to do anything to initiate the project until we're sure we have all the money in hand."

 "I'm waiting for that to come before signing the legislation," he said.
 "The first (resolution) is accepting the donation.
 We will accept the donation when they give us the check.
 Awarding the contract has always been contingent upon getting the donation."

 Doran did not return a message seeking comment.

 The new concession stand and restroom facility is expected to be built later this year.
 The new facility will replace the one destroyed by fire in 2011 and be built southwest of the previous location -- a proposal that has had baseball and soccer organizations at odds.